Renstrio24p/Standalone-React/README.md

 To run your React Server with "Live Server Extension"

+right click your "index.html" file and Open with Live server then run this command.

      $ npm run live

 locate the "Start.jsx" and start your coding with react.

      I hope you like my work for this template.